aantron/dream/README.md

 <br>
 <br>

-*Note: the project is in a pre-alpha state; currently writing examples.*

 Dream is **one flat module** in **one package**, documented on [**one page**][api-main], but with [**many examples**][tutorial].
 It offers: